niermann/temscript/README.md

 Currently the ``temscript`` package requires Python 3.4 or higher.
 The current plan is to keep the minimum supported Python version at 3.4, since this is the latest Python version supporting Windows XP.

+The sources can be found on GitHub: https://github.com/niermann/temscript

 # Documentation

 The documentation of the latest version can be found at: